 We believe that the candidates chosen for senior management roles should be based on merit having due regard to the benefits of diversity and the current needs of Lifeco.
-Through our Diversity Policy and external commitments, we have set objectives within several of Lifeco's subsidiaries to increase diverse workforce representation and to advance the interests and needs of underrepresented groups within our workplaces and communities including: the BlackNorth Initiative, Winnipeg Indigenous Accord, 30% Club, Women in Finance Charter, and Charter for Diversity.
-In addition, we will continue to ensure that the appropriate practices and priorities are in place to further advance our senior management diversity through development, succession and with future recruitment efforts.
+We will continue to ensure that the appropriate practices and priorities are in place to further advance our senior management diversity through development, succession and with future recruitment efforts.